suren-atoyan/yerevancoder.github.io/src/pages/2017-12-24-squash-commits-with-git/index.md

 It's also a must-have in any software developer's toolchain.
 Using git for version control allows for powerful collaboration in tech teams.

-I won't delve into Git's history and the motivations behind it here as that's a post of its own.
-Instead, in this post we discuss a simple feature you might need: squashing commits.
+I won't delve into Git's history and the motivations behind it here as that deserves a post of its own or even a series of posts.
+Instead, we discuss a simple git feature you might need - squashing commits.

 I needed to do this yesterday but forgot the command.
-First Stack Overflow answers were overly complicated for what I needed.
-So here is the simplified version.
+First Stack Overflow answers were overly complicated for my use case.
+So here goes a simplified version.

 Let's say you've been working on a feature and just finished.
 With git, it's possible to squash previous commits into one.
 This helps you logically group commits together before sharing with others.
 Say you've been implementing [DFS](https://en.wikipedia.org/wiki/Depth-first_search) and this is your current `git log`: